At age 78, inventor tackles topic close to home: hearing aids

 All functions are user-controlled, including adjustable amplifications and frequencies.
 Ear buds are attached to the frame.

-The company has attracted some big names in the space.
+The company has attracted some big names.
 Janet Baker, managing director of HearGlass, is the cofounder of Dragon Systems, which developed the speech recognition dictation technology incorporated into Apple (AAPL, Tech30)'s Siri, as well as other products and applications.

 "Smaller isn't always better," said Janet Baker, managing director of HearGlass. "[Regular hearing aids] are much harder to handle, especially for people who have diminished tactile capabilities."